How to discuss current events with your students in the classroom

 5. Continue student engagement with a follow-up activity

 You can also use Kialo Edu for a follow-up debate activity, after students have had time to freely explore a current events topic.
-If you need some inspiration on a debate topic, head over to our Topic library and select “Civics & Society” from the category drop-down menu.
+If you need some inspiration on a debate topic, head over to our Topic Library and select “Civics & Society” from the category drop-down menu.
 These topical yet relevant debates are sure to get students’ critical thinking skills going!

 We hope that the strategies and activities we’ve listed above will prove to be helpful in your teaching arsenal.
 There are so many different ways that you can add a slice of current events into the classroom.